 Also, Fusco is finally free of his dirty cop past by arresting the man, has finally won his redemption, is free from HR and is finally in a position to return to being a non-corrupt NYPD detective which he began to love back in Season 1 but was callously put on hold by John.
 Things are looking up for Lionel.

-Elias: "I don't think she liked me, but I liked her quite a bit.
-And you killed her.
-So now it is my responsibility fix the particular problem that is you, Officer Simmons."
+Elias: "I don't think she liked me, but I liked her very much.
+You killed her.
+So now I consider it my responsibility to fix the particular problem that is you, Officer Simmons."

 Finch and Claypool remembering their past hijinks and sharing their fears and achievements over the surveillance programs each one wrote.
 Some of them double as moments of funny.

 The Machine's gift for Arthur.

 Reese and Finch making amends at the end.

 Hersh asking Shaw how her new employer is treating her.
 Despite having tried to kill her in the previous season, he honestly cares.

 Reese doing the "absent friends" toast to Joss Carter.